Section 33 of the Canadian Charter of Rights and Freedoms: Comparison with other human rights instruments

 Constitutional scholar Peter Hogg has remarked that the notwithstanding clause "seems to be a uniquely Canadian invention".
 The United States Constitution gives no such powers to the states (see: nullification), but Article III, sect.
 2 does authorize the Congress to remove jurisdiction from the federal courts.
 Not since World War II has Congress mustered the requisite majority.

 However, the concept of the notwithstanding clause was not created with the Charter.
 The presence of the clause makes the Charter similar to the Canadian Bill of Rights (1960), which, under section 2, states that "an Act of the Parliament" may declare that a law "shall operate notwithstanding the Canadian Bill of Rights".
 A primary difference is that the Bill of Rights' notwithstanding clause could be used to invalidate "any" right, not just specified clauses as with the Charter.
 The Saskatchewan Human Rights Code (1979), the Quebec Charter of Human Rights and Freedoms (1977), and the Alberta Bill of Rights (1972) also contain devices like the notwithstanding clause.

 Outside Canada, Israel added a device similar to the notwithstanding clause to one of its Basic Laws in 1992.
-However, this power could be used only in respect of the right to work.
+However, this power could be used only in respect of the freedom of occupation.
+The 2023 Israeli judicial reform envisaged extending this power to all matters, including the Basic Laws which do not deal with rights and freedoms.